Getting a Mortgage After a Debt Relief Order (DRO)

 Get all your documentation in order

-Your lender is going to want a lot of information from you to assess your application, and they may be more thorough than normal because of the DRO.
-You’ll need basic things like proof of ID and bank statements, as well as information on your income and expenditure, payslips, and existing borrowing.
+Your lender will want a lot of information from you to assess your application, and they may be more thorough than usual because of the DRO.
+You’ll need basic things like proof of ID and bank statements, information on your income and expenditure, payslips, and existing borrowing.
 If you’re self-employed you’ll also need accounts or evidence of your self-assessment tax returns.

-Having all of this ready to go not only speeds up the process but it will help your broker get a clear picture of your circumstances and so find the best possible deal for you.
-Your broker can advise you further on exactly what documentation you’ll need if you’re not sure.
+Having all of this ready to go speeds up the process, but it will also help your broker get a clear picture of your circumstances and find the best possible deal for you.
+If you’re not sure exactly what documentation you’ll need, your broker can advise you further.

 Our Broker-Matching Service Guaranteed!